yoo2001818/webglue/doc/geometry.md

 occurred or not.
 If resizing has occurred, we have to update VAO to latest state.

+1. Calculate stride, offset, size, axis, etc... and check if it matches with current VAO.
+If it doesn't match, VAO update is required.
+2. If the object uses geometry's own VBO, try to overwrite the data to VBO.
+   However, if the size mismatches, it fails - do full reupload.

 Currently it shouldn't overwrite VBO if custom VBO is specified; otherwise we can simply overwrite it to geometry's VBO.
 However it can be changed later.